 The American Board of Allergy and Immunology’s (ABAI) Maintenance of Certification (MOC) program offers evidence of highly qualified physicians who use best practices and evidence-based standards for care.
-Linking the educational content of the ACAAI Annual Scientific Meetings to the MOC program is one way ACAAI helps its members provide ABAI with evidence of their commitment to lifelong learning.
+Linking the educational content of the ACAAI Annual Scientific Meetings to the MOC program is one way the College helps its members provide ABAI with evidence of their commitment to lifelong learning.

-ACAAI will submit the required reports that include Self-Assessment Credits to the ABAI.
-ABAI will enter Self- Assessment Credits for MOC Part II requirements onto the ABAI web portal page.
-The amount of Self-Assessment Credits earned are always equal to the amount of AMA PRA Category 1 Credits™ claimed for the session.
-(Partial Self-Assessment Credit is not available.)
-Faculty cannot earn CME or Self-Assessment Credit for their presentations.
+ACAAI will submit the required reports that include MOC self-assessment credits to the ABAI.
+ABAI will enter the MOC self-assessment credits onto the ABAI web portal page.
+The amount of MOC self-assessment credits earned are always equal to the amount of AMA PRA Category 1 Credit(s)™ claimed for the session.
+(Partial self-assessment credit is not available.)
+Faculty cannot earn CME or MOC self-assessment credit for their own presentations.

 Ultimately, CME activities for which MOC self-assessment credit is awarded may be cross-referenced to the ABAI examination content outline, available on the ABAI website.
 Details of the six Core Competencies are also located on the ABAI website.
 The six Core Competencies are: Patient Care and Procedural Skills; Medical Knowledge; Practice-based Learning and Improvement; Interpersonal and Communication Skills; Professionalism; and System-based Practice.

 Sessions and speakers are subject to change without notice.
 Check back frequently for the most up-to-date information.No session/presentations available.